88-degrees/Book-of-Changes/appendix02s1.md

 <a name="fr_217"></a>[XXVIII](#fn_217).
 (The trigram representing) trees hidden beneath that for the waters of a marsh forms Tâ Kwo.
 The superior man, in accordance with this, stands up alone and has no fear, and keeps retired from the world without regret.

-1. 'He places mats of the white mâo grass under things set on the ground:'--he feels his weakness and his being in the lowest place, (and uses extraordinary care).
+1. 'He places mats of the white mâo grass under things set on the ground:' -- he feels his weakness and his being in the lowest place, (and uses extraordinary care).

-2. 'An old husband and a young wife:'--such association is extraordinary.
+2. 'An old husband and a young wife:' -- such association is extraordinary.

 3. 'The evil connected with the beam that is weak' arises from this, that no help can be given (to the condition thus represented).

 4. 'The good fortune connected with the beam curving upwards' arises from this, that it does not bend towards what is below.

-5. 'A decayed willow produces flowers:'--but how can this secure its long continuance?
+5. 'A decayed willow produces flowers:' -- but how can this secure its long continuance?
 'An old

 ###### p.
 303

-wife and a young husband:'--this also is a thing to be ashamed of.
+wife and a young husband:' -- this also is a thing to be ashamed of.

-6. 'Evil follows wading with (extraordinary) boldness (through the stream):'--but (the act) affords no ground for blame.
+6. 'Evil follows wading with (extraordinary) boldness (through the stream):' -- but (the act) affords no ground for blame.

 <a name="fr_218"></a>[XXIX](#fn_218).
 (The representation of) water flowing on continuously forms the repeated Khan.
 The superior man, in accordance with this, maintains constantly the virtue (of his heart) and (the integrity of) his conduct, and practises the business of instruction.

-1. 'In the double defile, he enters a cavern within it:'--he has missed his (proper) way, and there will be evil.
+1. 'In the double defile, he enters a cavern within it:' -- he has missed his (proper) way, and there will be evil.

-2. 'He will get a little (of the deliverance) that he seeks:'--he will not yet escape from his environed position.
+2. 'He will get a little (of the deliverance) that he seeks:' -- he will not yet escape from his environed position.

-3. 'Whether he comes or goes, he is confronted by a defile:'--he will never (in such circumstances) achieve any success.
+3. 'Whether he comes or goes, he is confronted by a defile:' -- he will never (in such circumstances) achieve any success.

 ###### p.
 304

-4. '(Nothing but) a bottle of spirits and a subsidiary basket of rice:'--(these describe) the meeting at this point of (those who are represented by) the strong and weak lines.
+4. '(Nothing but) a bottle of spirits and a subsidiary basket of rice:' -- (these describe) the meeting at this point of (those who are represented by) the strong and weak lines.

-5. 'The water in the defile is not full (so as to flow away):'--(the virtue indicated by) the central situation is not yet (sufficiently) great.
+5. 'The water in the defile is not full (so as to flow away):' -- (the virtue indicated by) the central situation is not yet (sufficiently) great.

-6. 'The sixth line, divided, shows its subject missing his (proper) course:'--'there will be evil for three years.'
+6. 'The sixth line, divided, shows its subject missing his (proper) course:' -- 'there will be evil for three years.'

 <a name="fr_219"></a>[XXX](#fn_219).
 (The trigram for) brightness, repeated, forms Lî.
 The great man, in accordance with this, cultivates more and more his brilliant (virtue), and diffuses its brightness over the four quarters (of the land).